zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

     The zPodFactory Appliance will likely have a base 250GB disk, but usage will be much lower depending which products you download/use on your nested environments
     (you will be able to easily extend the disk using LVM if needed)

-- NSX-T 3.1+ (for `nsx` basic deployment) or NSX 4.1.1+ (for `nsx-projects` features)
+- NSX-T 3.1+ (for `nsxt` basic deployment) or NSX 4.1.1+ (for `nsxt-projects` features)

     - T0 & T1 Gateways pre-deployed and configured for proper N/S connectivity (a T1 could be used to host the zPodFactory appliance/management VM)
     - Layer 3 connectivity between the zPodFactory appliance/management VM and the target vCenter Server(ESXi hosts too for OVF/OVA tasks)/NSX Manager, and nested environments (zPodFactory will deploy a T1 linked to a specified T0 for all the nested environments)
     - a network supernet for deploying nested environments (`10.10.0.0/20` for example, as each nested environment will get a global `/24` subnet from this supernet, carved into 4 x `/26` subnets to be used with native vlan and guest vlan tagging within the nested environment)
+    - check [this FAQ section](../../faq/faq.md#why-does-preparing-nsx-hosts-break-my-zpod) for changing the DLR-MAC address

 - Decent Storage performance (SSD/NVMe) for the nested environments if possible (vSAN OSA/ESA is recommended) - 4TB+ of storage is recommended (depending on the number of nested environments you plan to deploy)
-    - the zPodFactory Appliance or management vm (if installed manually) should take between 40-300GB of storage (depending how many components will be downloaded/used, and could grow over time)
+    - the zPodFactory Appliance or management vm (if installed manually) should take between 50-500GB of storage (depending how many components will be downloaded/used, and could grow over time)
+    - check [this FAQ section](../../faq/faq.md/#why-does-creating-a-vsan-datastore-fails-in-my-zpod) if you are using vSAN on the physical environment.

 > Please apply common sense here, as this is a `it depends...` type of answer :-)

 Also from a networking perspective, in addition to the minimum requirements above, you will need to have a few things in place:

 - if you plan to connect zPodFactory to multiple `endpoints` (an endpoint is a concept that depicts where you deploy a nested environment(zPod), and consists of a vcsa/nsx pair, and mainly a supernet for zPods)

 !!! info
     Please refer to the below [Network Section](./index.md#network-setup) that explains `endpoints` connectivity/requirements: